PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According [@Delfi.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/188552/antradieni-ryte-buvo-sutrikusi-dalis-telia-paslaugu) there was a disruption to the operation of „Telia“ platform for sending the SMS.
+According [@Delfi.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/188552/antradieni-ryte-buvo-sutrikusi-dalis-telia-paslaugu) there was a disruption to the operation of "Telia" platform for sending the SMS.
 Partly because of this „Ežys“ web site didn't work either.
 ```

 ```